rafaym1/Smart-Precision-Agriculture-Platform/README.md

 ```

-## 📧 Contact
+## Contact
-For any questions or collaborations, reach out at [your email] or [LinkedIn Profile].
+For any questions or collaborations, reach out at [LinkedIn Profile].](https://www.linkedin.com/in/rafay-mustafa/)

----

-Want me to generate the `requirements.txt` for you as well?
-Also, do you have a repo name in mind?